Best jumper pack for jump starting your car

 Just so you know, the recommended storage temperatures are -4°F to 176°F. So you can’t leave this in your car or trunk when temps dip below -4°F. Plan on taking the unit indoors at home or work when it gets that cold.

 The Wagan iONBOOST™ V10 (#7505) sells for $170 and the Lithium cobalt oxide battery provides 400 cranking amps.
 The 8-in.
-10-AWG cables have reverse polarity protection with an alarm to let you know if you’re connecting them backwards.
+10-AWG cables have reverse polarity protection with an alarm to let you know if you’re connecting them backward.
 The unit has built-in overcharge protection, overheat protection and overload protection.

 It has two USB output ports for recharging your smartphone or tablet (2-amp maximum), a built-in flashlight and a battery status indicator.
 The V8 unit also has one DC accessory outlet: 12-volt 10-amp.
 The unit weighs just 2.5-lbs and comes with both an AC and DC charger.
 Recharging takes about 2-4-hrs with the AC charger and 4-5 hours from your car’s power port (engine running).